fenderglass/cv/_pages/about.md

 at UCSD, under the mentorship of Pavel Pevzner.

 My research focus is bioinformatics.
-In particular, I am interested in algorithms for genome assembly using long reads, that enable high-quality reconstruction of the human genome sequence.
+In particular, I am interested in algorithms for genome assembly using long reads, which enable high-quality reconstruction of the human genome sequence.
 I also work on tools for comparative genomics and computational proteomics.

 Research projects